sogood99/Algorithms/README.md

 # Data Structures and Algorithms
 Documentation and implementation of many algorithms (mainly in C++).
+Not optimized for preformance, only for learning.